bbeckley-hub/staphscope-typing-tool/README.md

 ## 🎯 **Overview**

 **StaphScope** is an automated, locally-executable computational pipeline designed specifically for comprehensive *Staphylococcus aureus* genomic surveillance.
-It addresses the critical bottleneck in MRSA research by integrating **six essential genotyping methods** into a single, cohesive workflow.
+It addresses the critical bottleneck in MRSA research by integrating **seven essential genotyping methods** into a single, cohesive workflow.

 ### 🌍 **The Problem**
 - **Fragmented Bioinformatics**: Traditional MRSA analysis requires 5+ separate tools with conflicting dependencies.